danFromTelAviv/cynfrence/README.md

 Here is where i would very much appreciate your help... ;) short term:
 1) create thorough tests.
-2) add basic layers like batch normalization, pooling ( average, max ), dense, activations.
-* numpy / scipy inplementations likely already exist and are super fast as is...
--[ ] MaxPooling2D
--[ ] AveragePooling2D

-3) Create a simple translator from keras models to cython using the available layers.
+2) Create a simple translator from keras models to cython using the available layers.

 longer term:
+1) make the installation super simple and pain free while keeping very high performance.

+long long term:
 1) add all keras layers with full features support.
-* 1D, 3D, transpose Convolutio
+* 1D, 3D, transpose Convolution
 * Reccurent Layers ( GRU, LSTM, simpleRNN... )
-2) make the installation super simple and pain free while keeping very high performance.

-long long term:
-1) add specialized optimizations such as fft based convolutions when kernel is > 7x7 ( or even run a set of tests on the machine in order to evaluate which optimizations are best to use ).
+2) add specialized optimizations such as fft based convolutions when kernel is > 7x7 ( or even run a set of tests on the machine in order to evaluate which optimizations are best to use ).
-2) fork keras and add cynfrence as a backend with all the learning capabilities turned off.
+3) fork keras and add cynfrence as a backend with all the learning capabilities turned off.